Pecan Sandies Cookie Recipe (Mexican Wedding Cookies)

 Prep.
 Begin by preheating your oven to 350 degrees Fahrenheit and line baking sheets with parchment paper.

 Mix.
-With an electric mixer, cream together the softened butter and confectioner’s sugar, add in the flour and vanilla extract, and mix until well combined.
+Cream the softened butter and confectioner’s sugar with an electric mixer, add the flour and vanilla extract, and mix until well combined.
 Then, slowly stir in your pecans.

 Form the cookies.
 Scoop the cookie dough with a teaspoon and then roll it between your palms to form a ball.
 Place the cookie dough ball onto the prepared baking sheet, leaving about 2 inches between each cookie, and then repeat until the baking sheet is filled.